 5. Create an ordering system

 To have a good ordering system you need to consistently complete stock takes.
-Whether you do this manually or use a salon or spa software system, keeping a record of stock turnover will allow you to determine what your orders should be.
+Whether you do this manually or use a salon or spa software system like Kitomba, keeping a record of stock turnover will allow you to determine what your orders should be.

-Whichever method you chose to use, by regularly stock taking and having a clear method for ordering stock, you’ll be able to ensure you always have the products you need.
+No matter which method you choose to use, by regularly stock taking and having a clear method for ordering stock, you’ll be able to ensure you always have the products you need.

-Having a strict process for incoming orders is important as you need to ensure what you’ve received matches the invoice.
-It also helps keep your stock takes up to date.
+Having a strict process in place at your salon, spa or clinic for incoming orders is important as you need to ensure what you’ve received matches the invoice.
+It also helps ensure your stock inventory is up to date.

 6. Think about storage